Derrick Rose Looks To Rebound After Disastrous Year With New York Knicks

 Unlike all those players, all of whom are future Hall of Famers with a championship, Rose’s future is far less certain – despite the praise he receives from teammates.

 “I see a lot of fight in him, I still see an explosive guard, I see a guard that nobody can stay in front of, and I see his tenacity.
-So to answer your question, yes I do still see that [MVP form] in him,” Knicks swingman Lance Thomas told The Inquisitr.
+So to answer your question, yes I do still see that [MVP form] in him,” Knicks swingman Lance Thomas told the Inquisitr.

 “He’s a killer; the way he’s played this year for us, he’s a dog.
 I’m happy with him.”